alaudet/raspi-sump/docs/install.md

 # Install Dependencies

-**Note**: Your account must have sudo access to install Raspi-Sump.

 Now that your hardware is setup and properly connected to the gpio pins, login to your Raspberry Pi.

 Check that your user account is a member of the gpio group.
 This is needed for accessing the gpio pins.